shreyas-a-s/ku-alerts/README.md

 ## How it Works

-The frontend is built with [React](https://react.dev/) and utilizes [React Router](https://reactrouter.com/) for managing page navigation.

-In backend, it scrapes the University webpages using [selectolax](https://github.com/rushter/selectolax) 🕸️, which is a python library that enables easy scraping of html webpages, just like [soup](https://pypi.org/project/beautifulsoup4/)  🍜 which you might know.
+It scrapes the University webpages using [selectolax](https://github.com/rushter/selectolax) 🕸️, which is a python library that enables easy scraping of html webpages, just like [soup](https://pypi.org/project/beautifulsoup4/)  🍜 which you might know.

 It parses the table of notifications 📜 to find the latest ones that contain the `course` string and it lists them using a neat-looking table which also contains a link to download each of those notifications  📎.